 Upon logging in for the first time, enter the username and password that SailPoint sent to your email and configure alert settings.

 Cloud Access Management offers numerous ways to create, view, and triage alerts raised from suspicious events and risky activity in your cloud landscape.
 You can configure how you want to be notified of these alerts based on their severity.

 Select the Alerts High, Alerts Medium, and/or Alerts Low tabs to configure the notification methods for each alert level.

-Cloud Access Management supports the following notification methods, so you can choose your preferred method (or combination of methods) to receive alert notifications.
+You can choose your preferred method (or combination of methods) to receive alert notifications.